OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 #> F-statistic:  2049 on 4 and 9280 DF,  p-value: < 2.2e-16
 ```

-This shows that: (1) adding temporal components helps increase mapping accuracy,
+This shows that: (1) adding temporal components helps increase mapping accuracy altough the difference is marginal (5–10%),
-(2) without using CV with blocking Random Forest most likely [overfits data](https://medium.com/nerd-for-tech/extrapolation-is-tough-for-trees-tree-based-learners-combining-learners-of-different-type-makes-659187a6f58d).
+(2) without using CV with blocking, Random Foreost most likely [overfits data](https://medium.com/nerd-for-tech/extrapolation-is-tough-for-trees-tree-based-learners-combining-learners-of-different-type-makes-659187a6f58d) values.

-The estimated accuracy of predicting SOC content (%) anywhere inside the world mangrove
+The estimated accuracy of predicting SOC content (%) anywhere in the world (inside the world mangrove
-forests is thus:
+forests) is thus:

 ```r